mackron/miniaudio/CONTRIBUTING.md

 [Discord](https://discord.gg/9vpqbjU) and [Twitter](https://twitter.com/mackron).

 Always base your pull request branch on the "dev" branch.
-The master branch contains the latest release, which means your pull request may not be including the lastest in-development changes which may result in unnecessary conflicts.
+The master branch contains the latest release, which means your pull request may not be including the latest in-development changes which may result in unnecessary conflicts.

 I need to review your pull requests before merging.
 If your pull request is non-trivial, try to break it up into